Mekdes-cyber/Markdown/Tutorial Changes.md

 echo '{"OauthEmail":"<email>","OauthAccessToken":"<token>=","OauthExpires":<length>} ' > /tmp/bmeg_credentials.json
 ```

 > The following blocks of code are written in python.
 Therefore, it would be beneficial to have python installed on your device.
-Instructions on installing python can be found [here](https://www.python.org/downloads/).
+Instructions on installing python can be found <a href="https://www.python.org/downloads/" target="_blank" >here</a>.
+.
 >
 >To install the libraries used in this tutorial, you will most likely use ``pip`` so it would be useful to install ``pip`` as well.
-Instructions on installing ``pip`` are [here](https://pypi.org/project/pip/).
+Instructions on installing ``pip`` are <a href="https://pypi.org/project/pip/" target="_blank" >here</a>.
 If you have a python version 2.7.9 or newer, ``pip`` comes included.

 # 2. Situate Libraries and Connect to server

 Each of the libraries listed below have different functionalities that ultimately help us in our analysis.
 To be able to import the libraries in our code, we first need to install them (if we don’t already have them).
 Follow the links below to install the libraries on your computer.
 The links will take you to a page with instructions on how to install each library for different systems.

+- <a href="https://pypi.org/project/pandas/" target="_blank" >Instructions</a>
-- [Instructions](https://pypi.org/project/pandas/) on installing pandas - Open source python library that helps us perform fast data cleaning, preparation, and analysis
+ on installing pandas - Open source python library that helps us perform fast data cleaning, preparation, and analysis

+- <a href="https://www.scipy.org/install.html" target="_blank" >Instructions</a>
--  [Instructions](https://www.scipy.org/install.html) on installing numpy - a multidimensional container for scientific computing that allows us to do calculations on different collections of values.
+ on installing numpy - a multidimensional container for scientific computing that allows us to do calculations on different collections of values.

 - json - (JavaScript Object Notation) is a data interchange language.
 This package usually comes with python.
 Check if you already have it installed